kubernetes/website/content/en/docs/reference/command-line-tools-reference/kubelet-tls-bootstrapping.md

 * kubelet
 * in-cluster resources: `ClusterRoleBinding` and potentially `ClusterRole`

-In addition, you need your kubernetes Certificate Authority (CA).
+In addition, you need your Kubernetes Certificate Authority (CA).

 ## Certificate Authority
 As without bootstrapping, you will need a Certificate Authority (CA) key and certificate.
 As without bootstrapping, these will be used to sign the kubelet certificate.
 As before, it is your responsibility to distribute them to master nodes.

 For the purposes of this document, we will assume these have been distributed to master nodes at `/var/lib/kubernetes/ca.pem` (certificate) and `/var/lib/kubernetes/ca-key.pem` (key).
-We will refer to these as "kubernetes CA certificate and key".
+We will refer to these as "Kubernetes CA certificate and key".

-All kubernetes components that use these certificates - kubelet, kube-apiserver, kube-controller-manager - assume the key and certificate to be PEM-encoded.
+All Kubernetes components that use these certificates - kubelet, kube-apiserver, kube-controller-manager - assume the key and certificate to be PEM-encoded.

 ## kube-apiserver configuration
 The kube-apiserver has several requirements to enable TLS bootstrapping: